 So last time I went down to the store and bought some nice fancy Kona coffee, however it tasted no better than the regular coffee I have been buying over the years.

 Coffee regulations in the United States only require manufacturers to specify that they are selling 100% coffee.
 This allows coffee manufacturers to blend 10% of an expensive type of Kona coffee with a much cheaper grade and advertise is it as Kona Coffee.
 This not only spoils the reputation of Kona coffee, but it is a very dishonest trick.
 Therefore when you buy international coffee, make sure they specify that it is 100% from the country and crop advertised.
 For more information on this point, read Kona Coffee Confusion.

 Other Buying Tips

-- Great coffee does not always costs a fortune.
-When searching for gourmet coffee, you will definitely come across specialty Kona blends, or rare African coffees that will undoubtedly cost more than $30 a pound.
-Although this coffee is usually amazing coffee, there are many great coffees for 1/2 the price that taste nearly as great as these high-dollar blends.
+- Great coffee does not always cost a fortune.
+When searching for gourmet coffee, you will definitely come across specialty Kona blends or rare African coffees that will undoubtedly cost more than $30 a pound.
+Although this coffee is usually amazing coffee, there are many great coffees for 1/2 the price that tastes nearly as great as these high-dollar blends.
 The main reason for this specialty coffee costing so much is that it is usually from a very small region, and has a very popular name and reputation.
-There are many blends that are lesser known, that have superb flavors themselves.
+There are many blends that are lesser-known, that have superb flavors themselves.
 Search around and don’t be afraid to try new coffee.